earlejam/effective-java-notes/README.md

 Disclaimer: All content is taken from the book and should credited to Joshua Bloch and the references listed in the book.

 # TODO
-- All details for items
 - Tables
 - Special formatting for code, method names, etc
 - Table of contents
 - Spell check
+- Formatting weirdness with bullets

 # 2. Creating and Destroying Objects